How-to Guide: Recruit and Retain Strong Volunteers

 Use confirm calls to reiterate the location (Zoom or physical address), time and date, what volunteers should bring (if anything), and anything else they can do to prepare.

-If the volunteer can no longer make it, use the opportunity to reshift the volunteer for the next shift they are available.
-It’s much easier to get them signed up in the moment, than spending the time and energy to reach them again later.
+If the volunteer can no longer make it, use the opportunity to “reshift” the volunteer– encourage them to register for a future event.
+It’s much easier to get them signed up in the moment than to try to reach them again later, when they might not be available.

 Training

-Your training is each volunteer’s first impression of your team and organization.
-A clear, concise training will reassure the volunteer that their time will be effective and well spent working with us.
-It is also a critical foundation to avoid any frustrations or misunderstandings down the road.
+Training helps to frame each volunteer’s first impression of your team, and sets their expectations for their action and the organization.
+A clear, concise training will reassure the volunteer that their time will be effective and well-spent.
+Critically, it also helps us create a strong foundation so that we may avoid frustrations or misunderstandings down the road.

 We want every volunteer to understand the value they bring to our campaigns when they choose to volunteer.
 Trainings should outline not only the “what” and “how” of a particular volunteer activity, but why it supports the campaigns.
 Drawing that connection between their work and how it directly impacts the election is key to creating happy volunteers.

-Set Expectations and Define Success: Training allows us to outline expectations and define success for our volunteers .
-For example, if a volunteer expects to reach every single voter they call and talk to an undecided voter, they are going to be unhappy when only 1 in 10 voters they call pick up.
-When we outline that a 10% contact rate is normal, and to be expected, they will reframe how their experience should feel.
-And when we define success as finding wrong numbers, disconnected numbers, moved voters, nonsupporters, increasing name ID, recruiting local volunteers, and being a friendly ambassador for the campaign, they will come out of their volunteer experience feeling much more successful than if they believe that success is only convincing an undecided voter.
+Set Expectations and Define Success: Training allows us to outline expectations and define success for our volunteers.
+For example, if a phonebanker expects to reach every single voter they call, they are going to be unhappy when that isn’t the case.
+When we outline that a 10% contact rate is normal, expected part of phonebanking, they will reframe how their experience should feel.
+By helping a volunteer broaden and redefine (i.e. success also means finding wrong numbers and non-supporters) their perception of success, they will emerge feeling much more effective.
+This reframing builds volunteers’ resilience, and helps them stay joyful, even on days with low contact rates.

-When volunteers feel like their expectations have been met and they have been successful in participating and providing value to the campaign, they are more likely to return because they know their time was well spent!
+They are also more likely to return because they know their time was well spent!

-Be Patient: Every volunteer comes from a different background and is welcome in our community.
-Some volunteers may struggle more with technology like Zoom and phonebank links.
+Be Patient: Every volunteer comes from a different background, and some may struggle more with technology like Zoom or our phonebanking software.
 Don’t let technology be a barrier to participation!
-Have someone prepared to provide tech support to volunteers who need a little extra time to learn the system.
+We encourage you to have someone at your event who is prepared to provide tech support to those who need a little extra time to learn the system.
 If you’re using Zoom, consider sending a leader to a breakout room with the volunteer.
+Depending on capacity, this person can also be a staffer or Organizing Fellow.
+For more information on tech support during your phonebank or at other events, please contact your Organizing Department staffer.

 Community Building & Developing Leaders

-We know that community building is one of the elements that Sister District does best.
-We create fun, welcoming, and creative communities bound by a passion for progress and a commitment to make change.
+Community building is one of our favorite parts of organizing.
+We create fun, welcoming, and creative communities bound by a passion for activism and a commitment to progress.
 There are a few key elements to keeping our communities strong and vibrant:

 Trainers and Greeters: Whether meeting over Zoom or in person, always have someone designated to welcome new and returning volunteers alike.
 Have an icebreaker question to ask and have volunteers respond in person or in the chat.
 Allow people a few minutes to share stories and connect before jumping in.
 For new volunteers, reassure them that you will provide training and answer questions shortly.

 Get Creative!
 Change up the theme and style of your events to keep volunteers engaged.
 Have fun and get silly with it and others will too!
-Sister District New York City had a well attended “Prince”-themed phonebank this summer.
-It increased attendance by 100%!
-Add prizes or competitions to provide incentives to volunteers.
+Sister District New York City once had a well attended “Prince”-themed phonebank!
+Add prizes or competitions to provide incentives for participation.
 Meeting in person?
 Everyone loves snacks.

+Want to spice up your phonebank?
 Try a phonebank battle!
-Check out the Phonebank Battle Case Study for how SD Portland and SD East Bay increased volunteer engagement and had a ton of fun through their 2020 phonebank battle.
+Check out the Phonebank Battle Case Study for how our chapters in Portland and the East Bay increased volunteer engagement and had a ton of fun through their phonebank battle.

-Track & Celebrate Progress: Make sure volunteers know WHAT SUCCESS LOOKS LIKE, have a system to capture individual and collective successes (e.g. our phonebank dial tally forms have callers report total dials, local volunteers recruited, undecided voters found, vote plans made) so you can track volunteers’ activities over time and keep volunteers updated on their and your collective progress of your phonebanking, texting, postcarding, or fundraising efforts.
-Celebrate individuals and the collective publicly – on calls (shout out individuals in your monthly meeting, have people tell their success stories on your phonebank check-in breaks), in group emails, in your team newsletters.
-So many ways to do this – you could take a large goal thermometer and fill it in week by week or send an informal weekly newsletter to your volunteers.
+Track & Celebrate Progress: Make sure volunteers know what success looks like, and have a system to capture successes (e.g. our phonebank dial tally forms) so you can track progress and keep volunteers updated on phonebanking, texting, postcarding, or fundraising efforts.
+Celebrate individuals and the collective publicly – on calls (shout out individuals, or have people tell their success stories), in group emails, in your team newsletters, on social media, etc. There are so many ways to do this – you could create a goal thermometer for dollars, doors, or dials, make a leader board and turn it into a friendly competition, or give out prizes!

-Check out Phonebank Leader Jordan Hiller’s weekly newsletter to all SD Portland Phonebankers here and Neal’s wrap email to Sister District National Phonebank volunteers here.
+Check out an example Phonebank Leader newsletter here and an example wrap email to Sister District National Phonebank volunteers here.

-Build Personal Relationships: Our Sister District community supports not only our candidates but also each other.
+Build Personal Relationships: Our Sister District community supports not only our candidates, but also each other.
 Ask how your volunteers are doing.
+Remember their names.
 Listen, share, listen, share, and listen some more.
 Start with deepening your existing connections and set about making new ones.

-Consider one-on-ones: these are individual meetings between a volunteer leader and a new or newer attendee/volunteer.
+Consider one-on-ones: these are individual meetings between a volunteer leader and a volunteer.
 Ask them about themselves, why they got involved, share about you, explain how this has been an enjoyable experience for you.
 These meetings can break the ice and make the new person feel more comfortable and feel that they have an ally, someone they can come to.

 Read more about SD Sacramento’s “Phonomonal Phonebankers”: A group of phonebankers that come back week after week and year after year not only because they love the work, but especially because they love strong connections and community they built together.

-Turn Volunteers into Recruiters: Scale your program by turning existing volunteers into new volunteer recruiters.
-Ask current volunteers to bring a friend to the next event.
-Encourage new volunteers to bring a friend to their first event.
-It will help them feel automatically more comfortable to have someone to connect with right away.
+Turn Volunteers into Recruiters: Scale your program by turning existing volunteers into volunteer recruiters.
+If your callers are looking for something to do before candidate endorsements are live, have them call through a list of past phonebankers to recruit callers for the new year, or encourage them to call through their contact lists.
+Ask new or current volunteers to bring a friend to the next event.
+It will help them feel more comfortable to have someone they know and can share the experience with.

 In 2021, National Phonebanker Kari joined her first phonebank with Sister District and enjoyed the experience so much she invited a few friends to join her the next time around!
 By recruiting a few friends she was able to double, even triple, her impact on the races in Virginia.
 Go Kari!